Lintianqianjin/GCN-CNN-in-accusation-prediction-a-multi-labels-text-classfication/README.md

-# GCN CNN in accusation predict
+# GCN CNN in accusation prediction
 ## a multi-labels text classfication

 #### 2019/5/13